microsoft/hack-together-teams/README.md

 ## Introduction

-🛠️Build, hack, and transform at **HackTogether**!🛠️ It's time to get started building apps for Microsoft Teams. 🔥
+🛠️Build, innovate, and **#HackTogether**!🛠️ It's time to get started building apps for Microsoft Teams. 🔥

 HackTogether is your playground for coding and experimenting with Microsoft Teams.
 With mentorship from Microsoft experts and access to the latest tech, you will learn how to build Teams apps based on the top Microsoft Teams app scenarios.
 The possibilities are endless for what you can create... plus you can submit your hack for a chance to win exciting prizes! 🥳